signalarun/python-learnings/README.md

 # NumPy
   * A library for numerical computing
   * Python provides datastructures like LIST, DICTONARY.
 But operating on them is done using iterative loops which is computationally inefficient.
-Numpy provides 'ndarrray' for this.
+Numpy provides 'ndarray' for this.
+  * Unlike ndarray objects, matrix objects are two dimensional
+  * Its ndarray bit depth defaults to that of python environment ie. for 64 bit its length will be 64.
+Use type specification
+    for these types of arrays